-- Nursing staff had lead roles in chronic disease management and patients at risk of hospital admission were identified as a priority. - Nationally reported data for 2014/2015 showed that outcomes for patients with long term conditions were good. - Longer appointments and home visits were available when - All these patients had a named GP and a structured annual review to check their health and medicines needs were being met.
+- Nursing staff had lead roles in chronic disease management and patients at risk of hospital admission were identified as a priority. - The proportion of patients on the diabetes register with a record of foot examinations in the preceding 12 months was 92% which was below the national average of 88%. - Longer appointments and home visits were available when needed. - All these patients had a named GP and a structured annual review to check their health and medicines needs were being met.
 For those patients with the most complex needs, the named GP worked with relevant health and care professionals to deliver a multidisciplinary package of care.